F-I-D-O/Future-Config/cpp/Manual.md

     - to run them, execute `test/run_tests_on_all_platforms.ps1`
 - Usage Tests: Testing the usage of the future-config in client code
   - to run them, execute `test/run_usage_tests.ps1`

+Note that so far, the usage tests do not install the dependencies.
+Be sure to install them manually if you want to run all the tests without errors.